 As stated earlier, the particular cargo category of air cargo is further divided into subcategories, which are:

-1. Live animals: This type of air cargo specialises in the shipment of animals through the sky.
+This type of air cargo specializes in the shipment of animals through the sky.
 They could be furry, feathered, four-legged, wild, or domestic animals.
-The specialised sector focuses on various creatures, from pets and farm animals to rare and exotic species taken to zoos and conservation centers.

 Understanding the various types of air cargo is crucial for businesses and individuals planning to ship goods by plane.
 Each category has its unique set of regulations, thus addressing the diverse needs of the global supply chain.